echeran/smile-of-murugan/webbook/chapter03.md

 the v.l. *kāval ventan* on p.
 585, ed.
 1950.
 For Gajabāhu I, cf. Epigraphia *Zeylanica,* III, No. 1, p.
 9.

-kanta Sastri) that the epic poem preserves elements of a correct historical tradition and that Cenkuṭṭuvan the *Cēral* and Gajabāhu I of Ceylon were contemporaries, both living round 180 A.D.
-The opinion that the Gajabāhu synchronism is an expression of a genuine historical tradition is accepted by most scholars today; apart from
-K. A. Nilakanta Sastri, by Seshagiri Sastri, Kanakasabhai Pillai, Krishnaswami Aiyengar, K. Kailasapathy etc. (cf. Vaiyapuri Pillai, *HTLL*, p.
-22: "We may be reasonably certain that the chronological conclusion reached above is historically sound").
 4. The procedure as to how to arrive, from the Gajabāhu synchronism, at an absolute dating of the bulk of so-called *Caṅkam* poetry, is as follows: The traditions, recorded in the colophons and epilogues of the poems of *Patiṟṟuppattu* (“The Ten Tens"'
 -a bardic collection
-singing about the *Cēral* kings), reflect no doubt quite reliably the history of the Cheras.
-1 A careful study of the synchronism between the kings, chieftains and the poets suggested by the notes at the end of the poems (assigning to each generation about 25 years) indicates that the main body of early Tamil literature reflects events
+singing about the *Cēral* kings), reflect no doubt quite reliably the history of the Cheras.[^patirrupattu] A careful study of the synchronism between the kings, chieftains and the poets suggested by the notes at the end of the poems (assigning to each generation about 25 years) indicates that the main body of early Tamil literature reflects events